horleas/pacman/README.md

 27 July :
 + When weak ghost are near to come back to life, they switch between white and blue color and emit a warning sound
 + when dead ghost are near to come back to life, they emit a warning sound
++ Add Death Animation (correspond to the sound length)

 TODO :

 + Add Map(Warping puzzle etc)
-+ Add Map All Tutorial
 + Add Score Serialization
 + Add Moving Trap on a specific pattern
-+ Add some Gauge for the dashcounter (and Slowmotion counter )
++ Add some Gauge for the dashcounter
-+ Add Death Animation

 Add Menu Screen:
 + Select mode Normal (Score)